 I am, or used to be, a big fan of liqueurs.
-Of all sorts, really.
 Bailey’s is an eternal favorite, and the espresso and strawberry flavors are just to die for.
-Mozart cream is by far my favorite chocolate liqueur.
+Mozart cream is just the best chocolate liqueur.
 Ice cream wouldn’t happen without Mozart as topping.
-Sheridan’s is beautiful, you can start drinking with your eyes while you pour.
+Sheridan’s is poetry, you start drinking with your eyes while you pour.
 And there was a time when I often enjoyed a White Russian made with Tia Maria or Molinari Caffé (Kahlua = meh) with chocolate chip cookies for breakfast.
 Because the holy beverage is the perfect weekend lazy morning drink.
 And it goes sooo well with cookies…

 But, keto happened and my carefree enjoyment of sugary alcoholic beverages was forever changed.